aws-samples/nacos-adapter-demo-on-aws-lambda/README.md

 ## Limits

-- Nacos v2's grpc protocol is not supported, please use Nacos v1's client.
 - The updated config might be applied from the second invocation after the refresh if your function returns very fast, instead of the next invocation.

 ## Credits